hellofromtonya/Tag-Swapper/README.md

 1. Count the records to know how many will be swapped.
 2. Suppress HTML malformed errors, just in case your HTML is not fully compliant
+3. Limits `h1` tag swap to only one occurrence per record (document).

 ## Installation